← All lessons

 Show: a worked close reading

-Watch a strong reader prove an answer, then lift it to scholarship level.
+Watch a strong reader prove the answer, extract the method, and prepare to reuse it.

 Read the whole poem, then the question